cysouw/diathesis/text/c12_zuInfinitive.md

 ### [ NA | pN ] *sein+zu‑In­fi­ni­tiv* Passive (*Modalpassiv*) {#sec:zuinfinitiv-sein-passive}

 When used with transitive verbs, the *sein+zu‑In­fi­ni­tiv* construction is a passive diathesis with a modal meaning.
 A passive is defined here as a promotion of the accusative object to nominative subject and the demotion (and possibly complete deletion) of the original subject.
-Authors that argue against a passive status for this construction simply use other criteria for what counts as 'passive' [cf. @holl2010: 19].
+Authors that argue against a passive status for this construction simply use other criteria for what counts as "passive" [cf. @holl2010: 19].

 Depending on the context, various modal interpretations are possible for the *sein+zu‑In­fi­ni­tiv* construction, as illustrated in [@next].
 These examples show a *müssen* interpretation in [@next a], a *dürfen* interpretation in [@next b], a *können* interpretation in [@next c] and a *nicht brauchen* interpretation in [@next d].
 The *müssen* and *können* interpretations appear to be the most frequent.